 First, let’s assume that a lot of verbs can at least be noun-like in some contexts.
 We can see at least five different types of resultant noun phrases.

 Our example verb for this category is 光 (light).
 Although its meaning of radiance in 目の光 gets closer to its verb roots, if we were to say 〇が光り〇, we would treat 光り as a verb phrase in the 連用形.
-This difference between hikari and hikar-i. suggests that the first comes from the second, but it has lost its literal connection to the verb 光る.
-The second clearly has not and is merely a form of the second.
+This difference between hikari and hikar-i suggests that the first comes from the second, but it has lost its literal connection to the verb 光る.
+The second clearly has not and is merely a form of the latter.
 In spelling, we distinguish the two for this verb, but that won’t always be a guarantee.

 If the verb in which the noun comes from has disappeared, then it becomes even clearer how independent the noun is from its verbal root.
 Some examples including the following.